The Punjab – Home of Master-Saints

 The Punjab is very fortunate in having developed and cherished, since centuries, a long and glorious tradition of a composite culture.
 It seems to have been evolved and enriched by many God-intoxicated men who belonged to various faiths and creeds, such as Hindu Saints, Sikh Gurus and Sufi Fakirs.
 Their mystical writings, poems and songs form a common and invaluable heritage.

 Punjab, or Panjab, derives its name from two Persian words, panj (five), and aab (water, having reference to the five rivers which confer on the country).
 The Punjab occupies the north eastern portion of the Indo-Gangetic Plain and is surrounded by the Himalayan Mountains to the northwest and the Hindu Kush to the north.
 The Yamuna River marks the eastern extent of the Punjab while the Sulaiman Range marks its western limits.
-The most remarkable feature in the topography of the country is found in its rivers which, after traversing for hundreds of miles in the mountainous regions of the lofty Himalayas, descend into the plains, fertilizing the soil, and continue their course generally to the south, until, after their confluence with the Indus, fall into the ocean.
+The most remarkable feature in the topography of the country is found in its rivers which, after traversing for hundreds of miles in the mountainous regions of the lofty Himalayas, descend into the plains, fertilizing the soil, and continue their course generally to the South, until, after their confluence with the Indus, fall into the ocean.
 These five rivers are the Jhelum, the Chenab, the Ravi, the Beas and the Sutlej.

 The Punjab has a long history and rich cultural heritage.
 The three main religions in the area are Sikhism, Hinduism, and Islam.
 The region has been invaded and ruled by many different empires and races, including the Aryans, Persians, Greeks, Muslims, and Mongols.
 The 19th Century saw the beginning of British rule.
 After independence, this region witnessed mass migration and distribution of property.
 In 1947 when India was partitioned, the larger half of Punjab went to Pakistan.
 In 1966, the Indian smaller half was further divided into three: Punjab, Haryana and Himachal Pradesh.